Raccoonatic/NetPractice/README.md

  <img src="Documentation/readme_img/login.png" alt="Login Window" width="600">
 </p>

 On this Training Tab, clicking the `Start!` button will take you to a series of exercises with increasing difficulty.
 Like the one we can see below.
-With the goals in the top telling us the communiation routes that we need to set up, and with a **log** section on the right that helps visualize when an error occurs.
+With the goals in the top telling us the communication routes that we need to set up, and with a **log** section on the right that helps visualize when an error occurs.

 <p align="center">
  <img src="Documentation/readme_img/exercise.png" alt="Random Exercise" width="600">